Poisson splitting by factors: Proof of Theorem Proof of Theorem 2

-Let $X$ and $Y$ be Poisson point processes on $\R^d$ with intensities $\lx, \ly > 0$.
-Again it follows from Lemma {\ref{poiseed}} and Lemma {\ref{existenceassign}} that $\thmtwo(X) \eqd Y$.
-We need only note the following: the Voronoi tessellation and the centers of the globes and Voronoi cells depend only on $\Psi(X)$ (as in the case of $\phithmtwo$ from Proposition {\ref{phithmtwolabel}}) and from Lemma {\ref{orient}}, the fixing isometry function $\thetaa$ also depends only on $(\Psi(X), X{\ronnn_{\Psi(X) ^c}})$. \end{proof}
+Let $Y$ be a Poisson point process on $\R^d$ with intensity $\ly> 0$.
+It follows from Lemmas \ref{poiseed}, \ref{existenceassign} and the fact that the $d$-tags of all globes are nonsingular a.s. that $\thmtwo(X) \eqd Y$, where $X$ is any Poisson point process on $\R^d$ with positive intensity.
+We need only note the following: the Voronoi tessellation and the centers of the globes and Voronoi cells depend only on $\Psi(X)$ (as in the case of $\phithmtwo$ from Proposition~\ref{phithmtwolabel}) and from Lemma \ref{orient}, the fixing isometry function $\thetaa$ also depends only on $(\Psi(X), X{\ronnn_{\Psi(X) ^c}})$. \end{pf*}